SoFi: 2024–2025: Growth, diversification

+2026–present: Acquisitions, Business banking

+In March 2026, SoFi and Mastercard announced a partnership to allow SoFiUSD as a settlement option in Mastercard’s worldwide payment network.
+The integration would allow Mastercard customers to transfer funds quickly in certain situations, such as cross-border remittances and business-to-business money transfers.
+In April 2026, SoFi announced the debut of its Big Business Banking tool, designed to let businesses manage fiat and cryptocurrency banking, hold deposits, move funds and settle transactions on the company's banking platform.
+In May 2026, the company announced it was rolling out its stablecoin product to all of its retail banking customers, which numbered 14.7 million by this time.
+That same month, SoFi announced the acquisitions of PrimaryBid, a U.K. based fintech company that enabled retail investors to participate in public market offerings by aggregating orders into a single block, and Peach Finance, a U.S.-based startup specializing in loan servicing software.

+In June 2026, SoFi began offering small-business loans between $2,500 and $250,000.
+It said these loans did not require origination fees and did not charge prepayment penalties.
+In the same month, the company also acquired Composer, a Canada-based startup which allowed retail investors create and execute complex trading strategies.
+In July 2026, SoFi reported having 15.8 million retail customers and 135 million technology Platform-enabled accounts.

 Business model

-SoFi originally utilized an alumni-funded lending model that connected students and recent graduates with alumni and institutional investors via school-specific student loan funds.
-Investors received a financial return and borrowers received rates lower than the federal government offered.
-The company sought to minimize defaults by focusing on low-risk students and graduates, using data science to determine risk and offer borrowers a lower rate.
+SoFi originally used an alumni-funded lending model that connected students and recent graduates with alumni and institutional investors via school-specific student loan funds.
+Investors received a financial return and borrowers received rates lower than the U.S. Department of Education offered.
+The company sought to minimize defaults by focusing on students and graduates determined to be low-risk.

-As SoFi's offerings expanded to include mortgages, mortgage refinancing, personal loans, auto loans, credit cards, stock investing, insurance, estate planning and bank accounts, the company placed focus on digital banking methods, without operating physical branches.
-As of 2024, it operates as a personal finance company as well as a fintech company, and comprises three divisions: lending, technology platform and financial services.
+As SoFi's offerings expanded to include mortgages, mortgage refinancing, personal loans, auto loans, credit cards, stock investing, insurance, estate planning, and bank accounts, the company placed focus on digital banking methods, without operating physical branches.
+As of 2024, it comprises three divisions: lending, technology platform, and financial services.
 The lending division, SoFi's largest source of revenue as of 2023, generates income from net interest, securitization sales, and whole loan sales.
 The technology platform division generates income via Galileo's customer services, including platform access and card management services, offered in form of APIs.
 The financial services division generates income from transaction and management fees, share lending, and other sources.
-A part of SoFi's revenue comes of its "loan platform business" which refers pre-qualified borrowers to lending partners or originates loans on behalf of third parties, making borrowing more accessible.
+A part of SoFi's revenue comes of its "loan platform business" which refers pre-qualified borrowers to lending partners or originates loans on behalf of third parties.

 Products

-SoFi operates as a direct bank and provides financial services to consumers.
+SoFi operates as an online consumer bank.
 It also has a loan platform business, which refers prequalified borrowers to loan origination partners and originates loans on behalf of third parties.
-SoFi has been reported as the largest online lender as well as the biggest student loan refinancier in the U.S. The company also provides its technology platform to other financial institutions.
+SoFi has been reported as the largest online lender and student loan refinancier in the U.S. The company also provides its technology platform to other financial institutions.